GoogleCloudPlatform/market-data-transcoder/README.md

 The transcoder's currently supported inbound message source transports are PCAP files, length-delimited binary files, and newline-delimited ASCII files.
 Multicast UDP and Pub/Sub inbound transports are on the roadmap.

-Outbound transport options are locally stored Avro files, Pub/Sub topics or BigQuery tables.
+Outbound transport options are locally stored Avro and JSON POSIX files, and Pub/Sub topics or BigQuery tables.
 If no `output_type` is specified, the transcoded messages are output to the console encoded in YAML and not persisted automatically.
+Additionally, Google Cloud resource definitions for specified schemas can be encapsulated in Terraform configurations.

 #### Message factory